carlosgub/Countdown-timer-Compose/README.md

 ## :scroll: Description
-An application so that your egg does not go over boiled :egg:
+Is an application to keep your eggs from over boiled. :egg:

 ## :bulb: Motivation and Context